Drain-IQ logo placeholder

 Select the field you want to work on.
 Each field loads its own set of layers and export files.

-• The map recenters and shows the boundary automatically.
+• The map automatically recenters and loads the boundary

 Layers